micheljung/d2r-api/readme.md

 Any empty or "category" lines (like "Expansion", "Armors") are removed based on heuristic.
 Otherwise, the data contains everything that's present in the game files, including [unused items](https://tcrf.net/Diablo_II/Unused_Objects).
 It's up to the caller to detect and remove such unwanted.

+To update the extracted data, execute:

+    .\gradlew extract

+or if your installation is at a non-default location:

+     .\gradlew -PdataPath="G:/Diablo II Resurrected/Data" extract

 ## About the GraphQL Schema